 While a motorcycle accident can happen at any time, there are certain scenarios when collisions are more likely to occur.
 Nearly half of all motorcycle accidents happen at intersections.
 Although riders can reduce their risk by obeying traffic lights and stop signs, all it takes is one drunk or distracted driver to cause a serious wreck.
-If you were injured in a motorcycle crash with a negligent driver, contact the motorcycle accident lawyers at Englander Peebles to discuss your case.
+If you were injured in a motorcycle crash by a negligent driver, you need to contact an experienced lawyer to discuss your case.

-We are proud to help the injured pursue justice and the compensation they need after motorcycle accidents at intersections.
-Our motorcycle accident attorneys represent clients in Fort Lauderdale and throughout Florida.
-Call (954) 231-1384 today to set up a free consultation.
+At Englander Peebles, we are proud to help the injured pursue justice and the compensation they need after motorcycle accidents at intersections.
+Our attorneys represent clients in Fort Lauderdale and throughout Florida.

 The first step in preventing motorcycle collisions is to understand how they happen in the first place.
 There are many causes of motorcycle accidents at intersections, and you can reduce your risk by anticipating dangerous scenarios and taking evasive action.